 WordPress has six predefined roles: Super Admin, Administrator, Editor, Author, Contributor, and Subscriber.
 Each role is allowed to perform a set of tasks called Capabilities.
 That means capabilities for each type of role is different.
-For example, Subscriber user role has only read capability whereas Contributor has different capabilities, such as read, delete posts and edit posts.
+For example, the Subscriber user role has only read capability whereas the Contributor has different capabilities, such as read, delete posts, and edit posts.

 Check this article to learn about WordPress user roles.

 In this article, We are going to discuss why a custom user role is necessary and how to add a custom user role.